-Apples.
 You know that whole “keep the doctor away” thing?
-Its because apples are packed with antioxidant-rich nutrients.
+It’s because apples are packed with antioxidant-rich nutrients.
 They contain about 11 grams of sugar per cup, but the key here is to eat the skin as well—which is packed with fiber that helps to temper the sugar spike.

 Tip: Replenish glucose after a workout with green apples.

-Peaches.
-While these juicy, fuzzy fruits have about 13g of sugar per cup, they also have 3 grams of fiber to help your body use the sugar more efficiently.
+While these juicy, fuzzy fruits have about 13 grams of sugar per cup, they also have 3 grams of fiber to help your body use the sugar more efficiently.
 Peaches are also loaded with vitamins like A, C, and E, and antioxidants that help fight disease and slow aging.

 Tip: Slice, freeze, and make this healthy peach “ice cream.”